Please click on the thumbnails below for a larger photo

 Below are two photos from our annual meeting, held on April 5, 2016.
 The special guest speaker that evening was Kathleen Regan, Teacher Naturalist at Mass Audubon.
 Her presentation was about the beaver’s role in ecosystem management and their local and national history.
 She is holding a taxidermy beaver that she brought with her.

-Below are two photos of Great Blue herons seen at Whitehall.
+Below are three photos of Great Blue herons seen at Whitehall.
 These birds are the largest wading bird in North America and are just one example of the wonderful wildlife that can be found at Whitehall.
 They prowl the shallows. often standing still for a half hour or more, with its eyes fixed on its prey.
 The photo on the right shows a heron that just caught a fish.

 Below are photos of the latest trail bridges that were constructed in November 2015 on the Winter Street side of the lake near Sylvan Way.
 All materials were provided / paid for by FOW.
 A special thanks to the employees from EMC who generously volunteered their time as part of the “EMC Gives Back” program.